 Upon gaining my composure, I was confused as to why I was still alive and now in a mental hospital—the very LAST place I ever wanted to be!
 I later learned that the doctors in the local hospital emergency room had restarted my heart and basically brought me back to life.
 I had “committed” suicide, yet I was not permitted to die.
 God had not allowed it.
 Why?
 I wondered.

-Shortly thereafter, I found out what had gone “wrong” and why I hadn’t died.
+Shortly thereafter, I found out what had gone “wrong” and why I hadn’t died after trying to commit suicide.
 Apparently, after taking my pills and lying down to die, someone in a nearby upstairs condo or apartment called 911 in the middle of the night to report a woman walking around outside of her car with a baby in her arms, or so it looked like to her.
 Now mind you, I had locked myself in my car, I was covered with a blanket and could not have opened my door, nor gotten out of the car, for any reason because I was so heavily drugged.
 In fact, the paramedics arrived to find me in my car, all the doors locked and covered with my blanket.
 (Steve had not seen me when he left for work due to a heavy fog.)